DFE-Digital/apply-for-teacher-training/app/views/content/guidance_for_the_new_cycle.md

 Close of the 2019 to 2020 cycle — any applications without a response by this date will have been rejected automatically.

 ### 6 October 2020
-Find postgraduate teacher training opens, advertising courses for 2021 to 2022.
+[Find postgraduate teacher training](https://www.find-postgraduate-teacher-training.service.gov.uk/) opens, featuring courses for 2021 to 2022.

-### 13th October
+### 13 October 2020
-Apply for teacher training and UCAS Teacher Training both open for applications.
+[Apply for teacher training](https://www.apply-for-teacher-training.service.gov.uk/candidate) and UCAS Teacher Training both open for applications.

 ## Deferring offers

-The [Manage teacher training applications](https://www.apply-for-teacher-training.education.gov.uk/provider) team has launched a new feature allowing training providers to defer offers to the next cycle.
+The [Manage teacher training applications](https://www.apply-for-teacher-training.service.gov.uk/provider) team has launched a new feature allowing training providers to defer offers to the next cycle.
 Please bear in mind that you can only defer offers at the request of the candidate.

 You can: